Kylinxia: Description

 Kylinxia is a tiny shrimp-like arthropod, measuring about 5 cm long and about 1.2 cm broad at the widest part of the body.
 Its body is segmented and divisible into three regions, namely head, trunk and the pygidium.
 In the original description, Kylinxia was considered to possesses a mixture of characters resembling various Cambrian arthropod taxa, notably Opabinia (eyes), radiodonts (frontalmost appendages) and megacheirans (trunk).

 The head of Kylinxia covered by a fused carapace with rounded genal corner comparable to those of the megacheiran Haikoucaris.
 Similar to the purported basal arthropod Opabinia, the head was initially suggested to have borne five eyes that were attached through eye stalks, however a later 2023 study suggested that there were only three eyes, one central medial eye and two lateral eyes.
 In contrast to the fused proboscis of Opabinia and the hand-like great appendages of megacheirans, the head region of Kylinxia has a pair of unfused, 16-jointed frontalmost appendages each of which has terminal and paired, serrated inner spines (endites), similar to those seen in the radiodont genera Anomalocaris (overall proportion) and Ramskoeldia (endites).
 Unlike radiodonts, the frontalmost appendages face upward and lack outer spines, which is a feature shared by the great appendages of megacheirans.

 Similar to the multisegmented megacheirans, the trunk of Kylinxia covers most of the body length and is composed of up to 26 metameric segments (tergites) each corresponded to a pair of appendages.
 Within the post-oral appendages, the anteriormost 4 pairs are considered as reduced flap-like structures which arose from the head and two anterior trunk segments, later 2023 study considered these are two-branched (biramous) and all from head.
 The remaining appendages are all biramous, with the leg-like inner branches (endopod) each composed of at least seven segments and the suboval outer branches (exopods) each possess marginal lamellae.
 The triangular pygidium covers at least 5 pairs of appendages, terminated with a three-lobed tail fan consisting of a middle and a pair of lateral lobes as seen in several Cambrian arthropods such as hymenocarine and fuxianhuiids.

 Taxonomy

 Kylinxia has generally been placed as one of the most basal members of Deuteropoda.
 A close relationship with the genus Fengzhengia has been proposed.
 Cladogram after O’Flynn et al, 2023:

-Cladogram after Zhang et al. 2023:
+Cladogram after Liu et al; 2026: